Build Muscle at Any Age: At 64, my client Roger is crushing it!

 Why low-carbohydrate diets are better than low-fat diets?

-TThe debate over which diet is better for weight loss and maintenance—low fat or low carbohydrate—is becoming clearer.
+The debate over which diet is better for weight loss and maintenance, low fat or low carbohydrate—is becoming clearer.
 Research shows that low-carb diets are more effective at increasing fat loss, reducing hunger, and balancing blood sugar levels.
-In a 6-month study of 132 people with obesity, participants on a low-carb diet lost over three times as much weight as those on a low-fat, calorie-restricted diet.
+In a 6-month study of 132 people with obesity, participants on a low-carb diet lost over three times as much weight as those on a low-fat, calorie restricted diet.

 Here is a sample of different types of Low-Carb diets: